Surface guided radiation therapy (SGRT)

 How does SGRT work?

-SGRT uses sophisticated 3D camera technology to accurately target radiation treatment.
+SGRT uses 3D camera technology, which aims to accurately target the radiation treatment.1,2 Additional SGRT features may include:

-• Accurate positioning and motion tracking eliminate the need to have permanent tattoos made on your body.
+- Accurate positioning and motion tracking eliminates the need for permanent tattoos on your body.1,2

-• During your radiation planning and treatment patterned light and imaging technology are used to detect and monitor your exact position, with sub-millimetre accuracy, to make sure the radiation is precisely targeted.
+- During your radiation planning and treatment, patterned light and imaging technology are used to help detect and monitor your exact position, aiming to precisely target the radiation treatment.1,2

-• SGRT is often used to assist Deep Inspiration Breath Hold (DIBH) treatment for left-sided breast cancer with the benefit of minimising the radiation dose to the heart.
+- SGRT is often used to assist Deep Inspiration Breath Hold (DIBH) treatment for left-sided breast cancer to help minimise the radiation dose to the heart.1

-• The treatment sessions are typically shorter than traditional radiation therapy sessions, due to the faster set-up, so less time is spent on the treatment table.
+- The treatment sessions are typically shorter than traditional radiation therapy sessions, due to the faster set-up, so less time is usually spent on the treatment table.1

 When treating cancer with radiation therapy, our goal is to deliver radiation to your breast area while protecting surrounding healthy tissue from exposure and potential damage.